Shell Injection

 )

-There are FIVE optional parameters when creating a ShellInjection vulnerability:
+There are EIGHT optional parameters when creating a ShellInjection vulnerability:

 types: a list oftypesofShellInjectionto test through.
 Defaulted to alltypesavailable.
 Here are the list oftypesavailable forShellInjection:command_injection: Tests whether the agent prevents unauthorized command execution.system_command_execution: Tests whether the agent blocks malicious system command execution.shell_escape_sequences: Tests whether the agent prevents shell escape sequence attacks.